 from Spring that is auto-configured for us.

-Sending emails with JavaMailSender from Spring
+Sending Emails with the JavaMailSender from Spring

 With Spring Boot's auto-configuration mechanism we get a ready-to-use JavaMailsender